phue/rna_seq_kallisto1/readme.md

 The pipeline can also take fastq files as input.
 The easiest way to get this to work is described below:

 Follow the instructions in [Recommended project setup](#recommended-project-setup).
 But instead of creating a "bams" folder create a "fastqs" folder.
 In this folder you put all fastq files you want include in the analysis.
-The fastq files should be have names ending with _1.fastq if you have single read data.
+The fastq files should have names ending with _1.fastq if you have single read data.
 If you have paired end data you should have one _1.fastq and one _2.fastq file for each sample.

 In the rna_seq1.nf file you then have to change the parameter **params.type** from "bam" to "fastq".
 All other steps are the same as when using bam files.